Nexus-N3/nexus-n3-plugin-catalog/README.md

 Edit plugin source here
 -> build with rsnexus-plugin
 -> bundle appears under plugin-builds/
--> install bundle into rs-nexus-os
+-> install bundle into the runtime
 -> run and validate
 ```